Banner Ads Are Back from the Dead: How Google Has Given Banner Ads New Life

 AdWords provides help with banner ad design, offering a large range of various banner ad sizes, templates, and tips on banner ad best practices so all advertisers can make great banner ads.

 You don’t have to set up all your banner ads for remarketing campaigns, but we recommend putting in the effort to experiment with remarketing.
 Advertisers are usually shocked by the hefty conversion rates for remarketing campaigns – give it a try!
+Check out these banner ads examples for inspiration.

 Banner Ads Are Back & Better Than Ever!